vuw-research-computing/raapoi-docs/docs/examples.md

 sudo singularity build idba.img idba.def
 ```

-Now copy the idba.img and enviroment.yml (technically the enviroment file is not needed, but not having it creates a warning) to somewhere sensible on Rāpoi.
+Now copy the idba.img and environment.yml (technically the environment file is not needed, but not having it creates a warning) to somewhere sensible on Rāpoi.

 #### On Rāpoi

-Create a data directory, so we can seperate our inputs and outputs.
+Create a data directory, so we can separate our inputs and outputs.
 Download a paired end illumina read of Ecoli from S3 with wget.
 The data comes from the [Illumina public data library](https://www.illumina.com/informatics/sequencing-data-analysis/data-examples.html)
 ```
 mkdir data
 cd data